 Why not?
 Because going for short walks throughout the day and moving your body at the gym won’t restore actual functionality.
 “Your body adapts to whatever it spends time doing, so once your body adapts to being functionless—slouching in a chair or on a couch, completely inactive—you can’t address any of the problems without fixing your functionality,” Egoscue says.

 But there’s an answer!
 Sitting properly is an active state, not a passive one like most of us treat it.
 “Sitting in a proper, aligned way will help you feel less stiff after a long day,” Egoscue says.
-“The more you allow your big postural muscles—shoulder girdle, pelvis, hip girdle, knees, ankles—to work, the more energy you’re burning, the more posturally sound you are, and the less stiffness and noticeable symptoms you exhibit from sitting all day working,” he says.
+“The more you allow your big postural muscles to work, the more energy you’re burning, the more posturally sound you are, and the less stiffness and noticeable symptoms you exhibit from sitting all day working,” he says.

-Ideally, you’re sitting with your feet hip-width apart and parallel to one another, back away from the chair, shoulders locked back and down, core engaged.
+Ideally you sit with your feet hip-width apart and parallel to one another, back away from the chair, shoulders back and down, and core engaged.
 The tricky part: Keeping good posture can fatigue both your muscles and your mind.
 You have to train your muscles to be activated for the sitting marathon you put it through day in and day out.

 And that’s where Elev8d Fitness comes in.
-If you do the workouts four days a week, you’re training yourself to recruit those big postural muscles naturally.
+If you do the workouts four days a week, you’ll train your body to recruit those big postural muscles naturally.
 “You’ll sit with proper alignment without having to think about it,” Egoscue says.